Ajatt-Tools/netsukikko/README.md

 `./netsukikko.sh "Anime Episode"`

 ### As mpv addon:
-Copy `netsukikko.lua` into your mpv addon directory and `netsukikko.sh` in every place.
-Edit path to sh file in `netsukikko.lua`.
+Copy `netsukikko.lua` into your mpv addon directory.
 Press `Ctrl+A` when you watch anime episode to download subs automatically.